Calvin-L/ezpsl/README.md

 You might want to write your own invariants by hand.
 The "tester" pattern increases your system's state space, which is one good reason to write invariants by hand.
 You probably do not want to check your invariants while a process is in the middle of an atomic block.

-To do so, place the invariant's definition after the compiled output and write your invariant in the form
+To write your own invariants by hand, place the invariant's definition after the compiled output and write your invariant in the form

     MyInvariant ==
         (_actor = _Undefined) => (PROPERTY YOU CARE ABOUT)